 If you decide that Fentanyl or other opiates are right for your course of treatment, it is imperative that you follow dosing and warning instructions.
 Relying on any opiate-based medication for prolonged periods could cause tolerance, dependence or addiction to develop.

 Waismann Method of Rapid Detox for Fentanyl

 The Waismann Method of rapid detox is a renowned fentanyl addiction program that has attracted high acclaim for its success rate in treating opiate dependency and prescription drug addiction.
 Waismann Method has a premiere Fentanyl treatment program administered in a fully-accredited hospital in Orange County, Ca., where patients are monitored around the clock.
-Patients sleep comfortably under light deep sedation while medications cleanse the opiates from their opiate receptors.
-Accelerated withdrawal symptoms occur within hours instead of days, as with traditional methods.
+Patients sleep comfortably under light sedation while medications cleanse the opiates from their opiate receptors.
+Accelerated withdrawal symptoms occur within hours instead of days, in contrast to traditional methods.
 Once patients wake up, they are no longer physically dependent on opiates and are unaware of the withdrawal that occurred during the procedure.

-Another thing that sets our program apart from the others is the humane way we approach treatment.
+Another factor that sets our program apart from others is the humane way we approach treatment.
 Our patients are treated as the unique individuals they are.
 We take into account underlying issues, special needs and individual risk factors.
 Our patients leave our facility rested, recovered and with their dignity intact.